How CMOs should visualize their ad spend data to gain real-time insight

 Summary - With 21% of the CMO budget spent on Paid Media, it’s absolutely crucial to have real-time insight in ad spend.
 Though in our daily practice, we see a different world: CMO’s hardly have insights in their advertising spend and their ROI on paid search.
 See how to visualize this data in order to make it useful for effective management of the advertising budget.

 With 21% of the CMO budget spent on Paid Media, according to CMO Spend Survey Nov 2018 Gartner, it’s absolutely crucial to have real-time insight in ad spend.
 Though in our daily practice, we see a different world: CMO’s hardly have insights in their advertising spend and their ROI on paid search.
 Let’s deep dive into how to visualize this data in order to make it useful for effective management of the advertising budget.

 All channels in one view

 As a CMO, being the final responsible for the digital marketing department, you want to measure your team’s effectiveness.
 This doesn’t necessarily mean that all data on each level of detail needs to be shown, but you do need to have real-time access to relevant data.
 Should you spot any inconsistency or notable changes, you will always be able to center in on the details.
 A real-time dashboard is the ultimate solution to keep track of your advertising data.
 Are you using multiple data sources?
-In that case, we advise you to use multiple dashboards and rotate these on a wall display.
+In that case, we advise you to use multiple dashboards and rotate these on a TV dashboard.

 Insights in your data